haragg2/FCND-Estimation/README.md

 And tune the process noise model `QPosZStd` and the `QVelZStd` in `QuadEstimatorEKF.txt` to try to approximately capture the error you see with the estimated uncertainty (standard deviation) of the filter.

-The objective is to complete the entire simulation cycle with estimated position error of < 1m (you’ll see a green box over the bottom graph if you succeed).
+The objective is to complete the entire simulation cycle with estimated position error of < 1m (we’ll see a green box over the bottom graph if we succeed).

 ![GPS](./images/6.gif)